seanpmassey/ViewPowerCLIScripts/README.md

 tools installed on that server.

 Description of Scripts

-Recompose-Pools.PS1
+Start-Recompose.PS1
-A script that will recompose pools based on the most recent snapshot of the base image that the user selects.
+A script that will recompose pools based on the most recent snapshot of the ParentVM that the user selects.

-Remove-VDISnapshots.ps1